jkaryo1/CCProject/README.md

   1. *Sanat Deshpande*

       I dedicated some time to familiarzing myself with how aws worked, and how to interact with s3 bucket storage using the aws CLI.
-This  was since our tentative plan was to use s3 buckets as the source of files for our lambda instances.
+This  was since our plan is to use s3 buckets as the source of files for our lambda instances.
 Second, I experimented with the best way to clone any given repository and obtain the last n commits from that repo.
 I wrote a bash script to do so, but it was rather difficult to do everything we needed in bash, so I elected to write a python script to do the same thing.
-Currently Jon and I are working on the feasibility of cloning git repos inside of a AWS Lambda instance, and figuring out whether it would be easier to do this, or to fetch the repo from an external bucket.
+This presented its own challenges in terms of managing the subprocesses to clone and checkout various commits.

   2. *Lionel Eisenberg*